Learn Strategies for Bold, Inclusive Conversations

 Given the current polarizing climate, people across the country are engaging in conversations and debates that historically have been “off limits” for the workplace.
-But is there a benefit to companies, if these conversations are happening already, to not only removing that label but also encouraging and providing a safe place for these talks to take place?
+But is there a benefit to companies, if these conversations are happening already, to not only removing that label but also encouraging and providing a safe place for these discussions?

 There is, says Mary-Frances Winters, founder and CEO of the Winters Group, Inc., and author of “We Can’t Talk About That at Work!
 How to Talk About Race, Religion, Politics and Other Polarizing Topics.”
 But, it’s not just a matter of company leaders telling employees, “OK.
 Let’s talk.”
 Rather, the skills needed to be more intentional about approaching these conversations have to first be developed.